WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-26-history-of-the-pack-heroes-honored.md

 They were as full of life and strength as his seasoned wolves.
 They found a natural harmony with their new packmates.
 And they brought so much of their own vibrance and knowledge to the pack.

 xEEVEEx had made a great decision bringing them in.
-He was proud of them.
+WarWolff was proud of them.
 He was proud of his pack.

 He was proud of xEEVEEx.